 Principles like communicating one idea per slide, the rule of thirds, and creative typography treatments.
 All of these will be the subject of a future post, so stay tuned!

-BOTTOM LINE: After all the hard work you put into finding your insights, don’t let them drown in a sea of bullet-laden slides.
-Throw them a life preserver and pick up a book or two on presentation design; you’ll find my top choices on my resources page.
-And of course, keep following me here and I’ll be dropping tips left and right!
+BOTTOM LINE: After all the hard work you put into finding your insights, don't let them drown in a sea of bullet-laden slides.
+Throw them a life preserver and pick up a book or two on presentation design; and of course keep following me here and I’ll be dropping tips left and right!

 And, if you're interested in reading about a simple alternative to bullet points, check out my Better Bullet Points Solution post.

 #3: Act Like You Don’t Care About Your Audience

 I once worked with someone who was quite intelligent, but a tad overconfident.
 While talking about presenting, I mentioned my severe stage fright despite my love of performance.
 He casually boasted that he never practices or gets nervous speaking because he always “rocks” it.
 Aw, cute!
 Guess what, son?
 Your audience hates you.
 Chris Andersen of Ted agrees here:

 “If a successful talk is a journey, make sure you don’t start to annoy your travel companions along the way.
 Some speakers project too much ego.
 They sound condescending or full of themselves, and the audience shuts down.
 Don’t let that happen.”

 In Stan's case, his lack of connection with the audience was painfully obvious.
 Watching him stalk around the stage in an imperious manner felt more like a parental lecture than a constructive dialogue.
 I could see he was either unaware of or did not care about how the audience felt about him.
 Learning to read your audience is an essential presenting skill, and something I'll be discussing at length in a future post.